robenkleene/development-references/rg.md

 # `rg`

-`rg` is case sensitive by default.
+`rg` is case sensitive by default, this is to be consistent with `grep` which is also case sensitive by default.

 - `-i` & `--ignore-case`: Ignore case
 - `-s` & `--case-sensitive`: Case sensitive